JHU-PL-Lab/www-fpse/lecture-outline.md

 * General first-class modules - RWOC 10.
 * `Comparable` and witnesses
 * Type sharing constraints and destructive substitution to deal with too-hidden types.
 RWOC Functors chapter.

+#### Tangent-ish: The Concept of "First Class Modules"
+[ wrote these notes but decided to save til later ]
+* "First class X" in a programming language generally means X is usually not a directly-manipulable data object but it becomes one by making it a first class element.
+* Example: in JavaScript message names are first-class, they are just strings.
+In Java on the other hand they can't be dynamically created at run-time
+* OCaml modules are generally "above" the expressions, they can contain expressions but expressions normally don't contain modules, don't pass them to or return from functions, etc.
+* The first-class modules extension lets modules to some degree be treated as regular data.
+* Note that you could then use a function in place of a functor sometimes
+    - But, first-class modules have some restrictions so use them only when needed
+* We are going to make some elementary use of libraries using first-class modules now (e.g. `Map`, `Hashtbl`, etc in `Core`)

 #### Using Core Libraries